foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD06-Extending-the-Actor-class.md

 We can override any method in the [Actor class](https://foundryvtt.com/api/Actor.html), but in this case we're just overriding the `prepareData()` method, along with its related methods `prepareBaseData()` and `prepareDerivedData()`.

-## Basic data vs. derived data
+## Source data vs. derived data

-So, what's the difference between basic data and derived data?
-Basic data are things that you define in your `template.json` file and should be editable on the character sheet.
-For example, ability scores in D&D would be basic data.
+So, what's the difference between source data and derived data?
+Source data are things that you define in your `template.json` file, should be editable on the character sheet, and are what's stored in the database.
+For example, ability scores in D&D would be source data.
 Additionally, if a specific piece of data is not in your template.json, it will not be persisted when running duplication actions (such as dropping an item from the sidebar onto an actor's sheet) as it's assumed those attributes are calculated.

 Derived data is the kind of data that you don't actually store and instead calculate it when you need it.
 For example, ability modifiers are based on applying a formula to ability scores, so we have no reason to make the user enter those manually.
 Because of that, we need to create those values in the `prepareData()` method, and more specifically in the `prepareDerivedData()`.

 ### prepareData()

+> **Do not call update() in data prep**
+> Elsewhere, when working with documents, you want to use the `update()` method to ensure that your changes are persisted to the database.
+When working with derived data, use standard javascript in-memory assignment with the `=` operator.
+If you try to use `update()`, you will likely cause an infinite loop, as `update()` will re-trigger `prepareData()`, which will then call `update()`, etc.
+{.is-danger}

 The `prepareData()` method usually doesn't have to overwritten since the version provided by default covers most use cases.
 You'll only typically need to modify it if you need to reorder how its submethods are called, which by default are:

 1. `this.data.reset();` - Resets actor data back to its unmodified state (equivalent to how it is stored in the database).
 2. `this.prepareBaseData();` - Prepare any data related to the Document itself, before any embedded Documents or derived data is computed.
-3. `this.prepareEmbeddedEntities();` Prepare all embedded Documents within the parent Document, such as owned items or Active Effects.
+3. `this.prepareEmbeddedDocuments();` Prepare all embedded Documents within the parent Document, such as owned Items or Active Effects.
 Additionally, Active Effects are called in a submethod of this called `this.applyActiveEffects();` which can be overridden.
 4. `this.prepareDerivedData();` Apply all transformations to data that will adjust its derived values. **Most calculations and derived data should occur during this step.**

 If the above order works for your system, you can either leave out the `prepareData()` method entirely or just call `super.getData()` in it, such as in the below example: